Lightzzzv/RobloxScripts/README.md

 ## Credits to those that make these scripts. ##

-*Fixed Aimbot - fix size of circle to prevent spinning. you can change via line: *
+*Fixed Aimbot - fix size of circle to prevent spinning. you can change on line: 17*

 all scripts are Working on Roblox as of 07/16/2022.